alexey-detr/auzy/README.md

 auzy project was made to be simple.
 The reason why I started it is a complexity of alternative popular middleware.
 I follow next principles writing this project:

-- Modern ES6 features
+- Use modern ES6 features
-- Promise and async/await ready
+- Promise and async/await compatible
 - Be as simple as possible
-- Compatibility with any middleware based framework (e.g. Express, Restify)
+- Provide compatibility with any middleware based framework (e.g. Express, Restify)
-- Flexibility for adding any session backend storages (e.g. Redis, MongoDB)
+- Flexibility for using any session backend storage (e.g. Redis, MongoDB)
 - Well documented (not ready yet)
-- Covered with unit-test (not ready yet)
+- Covered with unit-test (partially done)

 ## Available storages